-The Company was incorporated in Bermuda as an exempted company with limited liability.
+Lerado Financial Group Company Limited (the "Company") was incorporated in Bermuda as an exempted company with limited liability.
 The registered office of the Company is at Clarendon House, 2 Church Street, Hamilton HM11, Bermuda and principal place of business of the Company in Hong Kong is at Flat F&G, 4/F., Golden Sun Centre, 59-67 Bonham Strand West, Sheung Wan, Hong Kong.